Reviews: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 And I know you will live for ever MORE!
 WHOA…!

 The instrumental “First Strike” is the only track here to not quite make the grade.
-The song is pretty much driven its distance by a bizarre amalgamation of guitar feedback, offbeat sound effects and distorted rhythm guitar, creating an effect that almost comes across disjointed if not lacking in direction.
+The song is pretty much carried its distance by a bizarre amalgamation of guitar feedback, offbeat sound effects and distorted rhythm guitar, creating an effect that almost comes across disjointed if not lacking in direction.
 Perhaps if “First Strike” had opened the album – as opposed to “side two” of the vinyl version (remember those days?) – it might have come off better.

 “Rock On” does, well, exactly that.
-Getting underway to a drum solo before progressing through its first verse in an anthem-like manner as the rhythm guitar bounces in and out of the mix, “Rock On” culminates for a huge but driving chorus that comes across in the form of a Christian metal anthem:
+Getting underway to a drum solo before progressing through its first verse in an anthem-like manner as the rhythm guitar bounces in and out of the mix, “Rock On” culminates for a driving chorus that comes across in the form of a Christian metal anthem:

 Rock on!